SELECTED NOTABLE CASES

 Conclusion: A $195,000 settlement in mediation and favorable non-monetary terms.
 The employer is required to pay for all wages “it knew or should have known” were worked.

-Client worked for ITT Cannon, LLC in the same department in the same position for the past 33 years.
-When he started, he was one of three and in the last 10 years, he maintained the mainframe department alone batching overnight.
+Law Office of Joshua Y. Lee started this matter and eventually associated in Pedersen Law, APC who led the efforts to successful resolution.
+Client worked for IT company in the same department in the same position for the past 33 years.
+When he started, he was one of three and in the last 10 years, he maintained the mainframe department alone batching overnight as his team dwindled down over time for various reasons.
 Due to the nature of the computer operations, it needed to be monitored and run 24/7.
 When it was a 3 person staff, they rotated and backed each other up.
 However, in the last 10 years, he went at it alone.
-Despite that, his timecards only showed that he worked 40 hours M-F and about 12 hours of overtime Saturdays and Sundays.
-We alleged the employer knew or should have known our Client worked an additional 40 hours of unpaid overtime M-F that was not compensated.
-Our Client’s claims included the reason he only clocked 40 hours during the week M-F was that he was afraid to lose his job.
-He had a suspicion his job was being outsourced or automated, making it difficult to find another job.
-Furthermore, he argued that he wanted to keep working long enough to earn his pension, which he eventually did.
+Despite that fact, his timecards only showed that he worked 40 hours M-F and about 12 hours of overtime Saturdays and Sundays.
+We alleged the employer knew or should have known our Client worked an additional 40 hours of unpaid overtime M-F that was not compensated, despite the fact he did not clock in on his timesheets.
+Our Client’s claims included the reason he only clocked 40 hours during the week M-F was that he was afraid to lose his job, as he had seen occur over time with his teammates.
+He had a suspicion his job was being outsourced or automated, making it difficult to find another job, especially as his specific function was somewhat antiquated.
+Furthermore, he argued that he wanted to keep working long enough to earn his pension, which he eventually did earn and secure.

-Our office submitted a demand for unpaid wages and damages to the corporate office in Irvine, California as well as the parent corporation in New York.
-Defendant hired Payne & Fears, a defense firm formed in 1992 with offices in Irvine, Los Angeles, Las Vegas, Phoenix, Salt Lake City, San Francisco, and Silicon Valley.
-The initial response included a counter-offer of $33,000 and some change which was rejected.
-Co-counsel, Neil Pedersen and Armond Jackson at Pedersen Law were brought in.
-At mediation, defense produced a dozen emails that presented some damage to some of our claims.
+After careful calculations, our office submitted a demand for unpaid wages and damages to the corporate office in California as well as the parent corporation in New York.
+Defendant hired an established and well known defense firm formed in 1992 with offices in Irvine, Los Angeles, Las Vegas, Phoenix, and several other marque cities.
+The initial response included a counter-offer of $33,000 to our large six figures, which of course was rejected.
+Neil Pedersen and Armond Jackson at Pedersen Law, APC were associated in and asked to review the matter and lead the litigation.
+After meeting the client, they accepted and led the rest of the litigation efforts with our firm as co-counsel.
+At mediation, defense produced a dozen emails that presented damage to some of our claims.
 Also, we received discovery requests referencing a dozen casinos, electronic transactions, bank accounts, house accounts, etc. which seemed interesting and we had no prior understanding of why they would be relevant.
 We later came to find out our Client liked to frequent casinos, even during some of these “work hours”.
+Mediation is useful for the purpose of bringing to light the truth.
+In this case, we learned our client’s damages may not have been quite to the extent we had originally calculated.

-After much negotiation, ultimately, we were able to prove and defense conceded, our Client did work over-time hours that were not compensated.
+After much negotiation, defense finally conceded, our Client did work over-time hours that were not compensated and the fact he did not clock-in during the week was not by itself sufficient excuse not to pay him what was owed.
 The only issue remained as to how much over-time was actually compensable.
 Figuring that out required significant analysis, data crunching, and of course weighing of the new information discovered in mediation.
-Although the deal came extremely close to falling through (because we were so far apart on the settlement figures), the parties eventually did come to an agreement at a healthy six figures.
+Although the deal came extremely close to falling through (because Plaintiff and Defendant were so far apart on the settlement figures), the parties eventually did come to an agreement at a healthy six figures.

 III.
 Can the employer be held responsible for sexual harassment even if the plaintiff was not the target of the unwanted sexual behavior?